GSA/ficam-playbooks/_pacs/3_pacs_deployment_models.md

     * System security assessment and accreditation

-The next section, *[Aligning Facility Security Level (FSL) and Authentication](../alignfslandauth/)*, explains the processes needed to prepare for a PACS deployment and offers more detail related to the FIPS 201-approved PIV authentication mechanisms.
+The next section, [Aligning Facility Security Level (FSL) and Authentication](../alignfslandauth/), explains the processes needed to prepare for a PACS deployment and offers more detail related to the FIPS 201-approved PIV authentication mechanisms.